 2. Georgia - The Underrated Eastern European Option

-Georgia is the most underrated tax destination I've researched.
-The country offers a virtual zone concept for IT companies (0% on foreign-sourced revenue), a small business regime at 1% on turnover up to GEL 500,000 (~$185,000), and territorial taxation on foreign income.
+Georgia is one of the lower-profile tax destinations tracked in the Tax Atlas database despite a structurally favorable regime.
+The country offers a Virtual Zone for IT companies (0% corporate tax on foreign-sourced revenue), a Small Business Status regime at 1% on turnover up to GEL 500,000 (~$185,000), and territorial taxation on foreign income.

-The visa situation is exceptional - most nationals can enter and stay without a visa for 365 days per year.
-Getting an actual residency permit is simple: establish a company and you qualify.
+Visa access is notably permissive — most nationals can enter and stay without a visa for 365 days per year.
+Establishing a Georgian company is the standard route to a formal residency permit.

 - Personal income tax rate: 20% flat rate on Georgian-source income; foreign-sourced income often 0% under territorial system